jamesjang/jamesjang/README.md

 ## CrossFire2 Mobile
 ![image](https://www.slashgear.com/wp-content/uploads/2020/02/crossfire_main-1280x720.jpg)
 I worked on Crossfire 2 Mobile for nearly 2 years now and have been making progress towards releasing the game.
 I worked on a lot of content such as “Nano” game mode, creating new characters and, working on battle royale mode.
 I created a vehicle that was optimized for BR on mobile.
 In the 1.5 years, I worked on this game, I helped with UI, Content and, systems.
 I mainly used **C+**+ on **Unreal Engine 4**.

-### Markdown

-For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).